-Wheeler family dedicated to keeping memories alive in Hahns Peak
+Wheeler family dedicated to keeping memories alive in Hahns Peak Village

 “I took my grandson to the museum, and he looks straight forward, and he sees my grandmother’s books and letters and music books,” Wheeler Kemery said.
 “He just gasped.
 I couldn’t have wished for a better expression.”

-The Wheelers say they hope to re-paint the Hahn’s Peak schoolhouse every five years instead of waiting another 10 years.
+The Wheelers say they hope to repaint the Hahns Peak Schoolhouse every five years instead of waiting another 10 years.

 Frances Hohl is a contributing writer for the Steamboat Pilot & Today.